-ComPAIR is education software that I've been developing with a group of Professors and the Centre for Teaching, Learning and Technology (CTLT).
+ComPAIR open-source is education software that I've been developing with a group of Professors (Tiffany Potter and Mark MacLean) and the Centre for Teaching, Learning and Technology (CTLT).
 It's an implementation of Adapitive Comparative Judgement and does a very simple thing: it allows a student to compare two assignments submitted by their peers and decide which is "better".
-It's simple, flexible and robust, allowing you to design assignments activities that lean on the pedagogical theory that people learn best through direct comparisons.
-For more info check out our paper.
+It's simple, flexible and robust, allowing you to design assignments activities supported by the pedagogical theory that people learn best through direct comparisons.

 Potter, T., Englund, L., Charbonneau, J., MacLean, M., Newell, J., & Roll, I. (2017).
 ComPAIR: A New Online Tool Using Adaptive Comparative Judgement to Support Learning with Peer Feedback.
 Teaching & Learning Inquiry, 5(2), 89-113.